Skip to main content

 It’s important to keep in mind:

-• All of the information necessary for the conducting of a contingency plan must be in the CP.
+• All of the information necessary for the conducting of a contingency plan must be in the ISCP.
 There should be no references to offline personnel lists, contact information, system information, etc.

-• All identified Key Personnel must have access to their own copy of the CP in a secure location that is accessible in the event that the FISMA system is unavailable.
+• All identified Key Personnel must have access to their own copy of the ISCP in a secure location that is accessible in the event that the FISMA system is unavailable.

-• The Contingency Plan, above all FISMA system documentation, must remain current.
+• The ISCP, above all FISMA system documentation, must remain current.

-The CP must be exercised (tested) at least once every 365 days.
-This is commonly referred to as the “Tabletop Exercise”, but a tabletop exercise is only one (the easiest) way to test the CP.
+The ISCP must be exercised (tested) at least once every 365 days.
+This is commonly referred to as the “Tabletop Exercise”, but a tabletop exercise is only one (the easiest) way to test the ISCP.
 An exercise plan must be prepared and followed during the execution of the test.
-All staff who participate in an actual CP event must be available for the exercise.
+All staff who participate in an actual ISCP event must be available for the exercise.

-Tip: If your FISMA system is involved in an outage that causes you to exercise the CP Plan, you should consider documenting this event as an exercise of your CP Plan.
+Tip: If your FISMA system is involved in an outage that causes you to actually utilize (exercise) the Information System Contingency Plan, you should consider documenting this event as an exercise of your ISCP.

 After the exercise is conducted, an after action report must be generated to describe the test and highlight specific deficiencies that must be corrected.
 These deficiencies may be easily correctable, or may result in POA&Ms.

-After any corrections have been made, the updated Contingency Plan must be re-certified by the System Owner.
-Make sure that all key staff members receive updated CP documents that they have access to (even away from the office or after hours).
+After any corrections have been made, the updated Information System Contingency Plan must be re-certified by the System Owner.
+Make sure that all key staff members receive updated ISCP documents that they have access to (even away from the office or after hours).
 Destroy (or return) older copies.

 All CMS systems are required to undergo assessments of risk and security/privacy control compliance before they are given Authorization to Operate (ATO).
 The assessment and authorization process protects the security and privacy posture of CMS systems throughout the system development lifecycle.